-Crippling power cuts, volatile commodity prices and other challenging external environment have contributed to the country's weak growth performance.
-Projected real GDP growth is estimated to fall sharply from 2022 then to pick up again in 2024.
+The crippling impact of power cuts, volatile commodity prices and other challenging external environment have contributed to the country's weak growth performance.
+These factors have grossly and negatively impacted the GDP growth which fell very sharply from 2022 to 2024.
 The pace though is estimated to be too slow to reduce unemployment, which is at 32.9% percent almost a record high.
 The rolling blackouts has prompted for the ease on registration process and licensing requirements for energy production to encourage private sector investment.
-Like elsewhere, persistently high food and energy prices have pushed up inflation and raised inflation expectations.
+Like elsewhere, persistently high food and energy prices have pushed up inflation and raised inflation expectations which currently sitting at 4.86%

-Agriculture as a sector in in the second quarter of 2023 increased by 4.2 %, increasing the overall contribution to GDP by 0.1%.
+From 2023, the Agriculture sector is growing its overall contribution to GDP by 0.1%.
 Prominent economists have attributed the performance to be as a result of the favorable production conditions of various field crops and horticulture.
 The top three identified horticulture export products were citrus fruit, vegetables, deciduous and other fruits, and subtropical fruit.
 The total growth rates on a year-on-year basis are reported to be as follows 43% for nuts, 31% for vegetables and 14% for subtropical fruits.
 In the light of capacity building the EXCO has approved capacity building to enhance efficiency.
 The middle- management has been trained on ECAPS and other related digital technologies that the Department has implemented as it attempts to transform from paper based to digital platforms.